 The book will have a new cover and a new look and for the first time will be available as an e-book.
 Look for it in 2015 from North Country Books.

 The new town history

-3/16/12 -- Voters in the town of Stratham, N.H. voted last night to raise the funds to hire Craig to write a revised history of the Town of Stratham for its 300th anniversary in 2016.
+The town of Stratham, N.H. selected Craig to write a new history of the town for its 300th anniversary in 2016.

-"All of those lists of information belong on the web where they can be updated as necessary," he said.
-"What I am going to produce is a book that's meant to be read...something that is fun to read."
+"All of those lists of names belong on the web where they can be updated as necessary," he said.
+"What I made is a book that's meant to be read and that's fun to read."

 CRAIG FEATURED IN NEW GILLETTE CASE DOCUMENTARY

 A new documentary film about the Gillette murder case called "North Woods Elegy: Incident at Big Moose Lake" features extensive interviews with Craig.
 Produced by Derek Taylor of Southern Connecticut University, it also features actors portraying Chester, Grace and other characters.
 It's accurate, very well done and a fine addition to the Gillette collection!
 Please go see it if you get the chance!
 You can take a look at the trailer for the film here.

 11/8/13 -- "Monadnock The Mountain That Stands Alone," a new documentary film for which I wrote the screenplay based on my book "Monadnock: More Than a Mountain" is coming together at the Rabbit Ears Films studio on Washington Street in Keene.

 It will be a 90-minute portrait of the mountainwith emphasis on how it was preserved from loggers and developers.
 We hope to have it ready to show at the Monadnock Film Festival in 2016.
 Dan White of Florentine Films is doing the editing and the music was composed by Lawrence Siegel based on his "Monadnock Tales" music.